leonp84/code-institute-project-1/README.md

 ### User Stories

+The sentences below outline possible motivations of *potential users* visiting the site.
+Business goals of myself as business/site owner is also added.
+These formed the visionary backdrop for the site's development.

 #### User

 > Potential User: *A beginner barbecue enthusiast** / "I want to find comprehensive tutorials to improve my cooking skills."